Baku White City: Tram

 In February 2012, the government of Azerbaijan announced that it would be planning to restore the tram line in Baku.
 A new line had to be laid along the seaside promenade of Baku Boulevard in central Baku as part of the Baku White City development project.
-Subsequent planning changes related to the Formula One Grand Prix led to revisions in the proposed tram route, which was ultimately not implemented.
+Subsequent planning changes related to the Formula One Grand Prix led to revisions in the proposed tram route, which was ultimately not implemented yet.

+Economy

+Located near Azerbaijan’s main business area Keshla which is hosting to the several state corporate headquarters.